The Gratitude List Project

 You get the idea.
 The list can be whatever you want it to be and can be zen or zany – you choose!

-Add to it as you find more things that you are grateful for in your life.
+Add to your gratitude list as you find more things that you are grateful for in your life.
 Maintaining this list could be the basis for a book that you write about appreciating your life.
 By publishing your list, you may help others do the same.
+The book “A Gift of Gratitude” is a collection of short essays about how gratitude changes lives.
+I participated in this book project last year and have learned so much from reading the other stories.

-When they read your ideas, they may get inspired to be grateful.
-Their list will not likely be the same as yours, but people are different so it’s only natural their list would be different.
+When you share your ideas, others may get inspired to be more grateful.
+Their list will not likely be the same as yours, but people are different so it’s only natural that each list would be different.

 Sharing is caring and a gratitude list is an excellent way to improve your life and the lives of those around you.